menu

 Setting & Lifestyle

-Being a small borough, Port Carbon does not have a public transit system used by locals to get to and from work.
+Port Carbon is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The citizens of Port Carbon are slightly less educated than the national average of 21.84% for the average city or town: 13.57% of adults in Port Carbon have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Port Carbon rank slightly lower than the national average.
+13.57% of adults 25 and older in Port Carbon have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Port Carbon in 2022 was $31,602, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
 This equates to an annual income of $126,408 for a family of four.
 However, Port Carbon contains both very wealthy and poor people as well.